klamike/condor-tune/README.md

 # condor-tune

+> [!WARNING]
+> This project is not actively maintained.
+It was written with Ray Tune 1.11.0 and HTCondor 9.5.0.
+Since then, several vulnerabilities have been discovered in Ray (CVE-2023-6019/6020/6021). `requirements.txt` has been updated to grab the latest version of Ray and HTCondor, though Ray's Tune API is likely to have changed.

 This example project demonstrates the `condor-tune` framework for hyperparameter optimization.
 It comes from an application in ML for Power Systems research, where we first train a neural network using a